piglovesyou/graphql-let/README.md

 ## Experimental feature: Resolver Types

-If you:
+If:

--   have a single local GraphQL schema file (`.graphqls`)
+-   your `schema` in .graphql-let.yml points to a single local GraphQL schema file (`.graphqls`)
--   have installed
+-   you have installed [`@graphql-codegen/typescript-resolvers`](https://graphql-code-generator.com/docs/plugins/typescript-resolvers)
-    [`@graphql-codegen/typescript-resolvers`](https://graphql-code-generator.com/docs/plugins/typescript-resolvers)
     in dependencies

-, graphql-let will generate `.graphqls.d.ts` to help you type GraphQL resolvers.
+, graphql-let will generate `.graphqls.d.ts` to help you type your GraphQL resolvers.
 Run:

 ```bash